 File: DH - BONDED EMPLOYEES AND OFFICERS

 Each employee of the school district who is assigned the responsibility of receiving and dispensing school funds will be bonded individually or covered by a blanket bond.
-The town will pay the cost of the bond.
+Themunicipality will pay the cost of the bond.

-SOURCE: MASC
+SOURCE: MASC 2021